 The Ausable River originates in the moraines around the Village of Staffa.
-It takes over 150 miles for the Ausable River to reach its outlet at Port Franks, even though it is only 40 miles from Staffa to Port Franks.
-During this journey, the Ausable River drains 1142 km2 of land and falls 500 ft. from its source to its outlet.
-The Ausable River used to have 4 major tributaries: Black Creek, Little Ausable River, Nairn Creek and Parkhill Creek.
+It takes more than 150 miles for the Ausable River to reach its outlet at Port Franks, even though it is only 40 miles from Staffa to Port Franks.
+During this journey, the Ausable River drains 1142 square kilometres of land and falls 500 feet from its source to its outlet.
+The Ausable River used to have four major tributaries: Black Creek; Little Ausable River; Nairn Creek; and Parkhill Creek.
 Parkhill Creek now drains into Lake Huron directly.

-In 1875, the Canada Company constructed a “cut” in the river’s path from the south end of the Thedford Marsh to the Village of Port Franks in order to relieve flooding.
-This “cut” drained the Thedford Marsh and parts of Lake Burwell and enabled the land to be used for vegetable farming.
+In 1875, The Canada Company constructed a ‘cut’ in the river’s path from the south end of the Thedford Marsh to the Village of Port Franks in order to relieve flooding.
+This ‘cut’ drained the Thedford Marsh and parts of Lake Burwell and enabled the land to be used for vegetable farming.
 As a result, the Ausable River empties directly in to Lake Huron at Port Franks.
-This was the beginning of problems for the village of Port Franks.
-Since the river did not empty into Lake Burwell or head to Grand Bend anymore, the ice and sediment that was once dumped in these areas, now emptied into the “Cut”.
-This caused ice jamming problems along the “Cut” as well as in the Village of Port Franks.
-An interesting note is that the old river bed is 2metres/ 7 feet higher than the cut channel.
+This was the beginning of some problems for the Village of Port Franks.
+Since the river did not empty into Lake Burwell, or head to Grand Bend, anymore, the ice and sediment that was once dumped in these areas, now emptied into the Cut.
+This caused ice jamming problems along the Cut as well as in the Village of Port Franks.
+An interesting note is that the old river bed is two metres/ seven feet higher than the Cut channel.
 Therefore, the river could not be reconnected in this area very easily.

 In the summer of 1948, floods caused serious erosion problems at the mouth of the river in Port Franks.
-The Ausable River Conservation Authority was requested to improve the river channel in Port Franks and in 1952; an extension to the 1875 “cut” was undertaken.
-The diversion channel was now 8 km in length.
+The Ausable River Conservation Authority was requested to improve the river channel in Port Franks and, in 1952, an extension to the 1875 Cut was undertaken.
+The diversion channel was now eight kilometres in length.
 The old mouth was cut off and a new one created but the shifting sands of Lake Huron closed the newly created mouth.
 The natural river mouth reopened as the result of an ice jam and has remained open in some form since.

-In the early 1960’s, a dam was constructed on the Old Ausable River Channel in the Pinery Provincial Park.
+In the early 1960s, a dam was constructed on the Old Ausable River Channel in Pinery Provincial Park.
 This dam helps maintain water in the old channel.

-The Old Ausable River Channel was created due to a series of “cuts” that occurred on the main Ausable River.
-This channel from Grand Bend to Port Franks is fed only by precipitation and small amounts of groundwater and surface runoff.
-This channel is 14 km in length, 0.5-2.5 metres deep and 20-80 metres wide.
+The Old Ausable River Channel was created due to a series of ‘cuts’ that occurred on the main Ausable River.
+This channel, from Grand Bend to Port Franks, is fed only by precipitation and small amounts of groundwater and surface runoff.
+This channel is 14 kilometres (km) in length, 0.5-2.5 metres deep and 20-80 metres wide.
 There is minimal amount of flow in the spring and virtually no flow by July.

 Groundwater recharge in the channel increases as you move southward from Grand Bend.
 Since there is relatively no flow in the Grand Bend section, there is no flushing of nutrients (whether they are naturally occurring or introduced).
 The presence of a high level of nutrients creates the right conditions for the excessive growth of aquatic plants and algae.

-As was stated before, the water level in the Pinery is regulated by a dam and a series of four culverts.
+As was stated before, the water level in Pinery Provincial Park is regulated by a dam and a series of four culverts.
 This results in differences in water condition upstream and downstream of dam.
-Upstream of the dam in the Pinery, the channel is slow flowing with no outside influences, causing it to be less turbid.
-Downstream of the dam in the Pinery, there is a back wash effect from the Ausable River “Cut”.
+Upstream of the dam in Pinery Provincial Park, the channel is slow flowing with no outside influences, causing it to be less turbid.
+Downstream of the dam in the Pinery, there is a back wash effect from the Ausable River Cut.